 Without the exposure and contact, we begin to think that our narrative is the only narrative.

-with thoughts from Dr. Nancy Dome and Cassandra Bennett Porter
+Thoughts from Dr. Nancy Dome and Cassandra Bennett Porter